-Do you want to boost your swimwear line and turn it into a consistent, desirable, and profitable brand?
-Before you start, check out the evolution of the global swimwear market :
+Do you want to boost your swimwear line boutique and turn it into a coherent, desirable, and profitable brand?
+Before you start, it's useful to look at the evolution of the global swimwear market, not with a single “magic” figure, but with several scenarios from different sources.

 2024